liftedinit/many-framework/README.md

 # many-ledger
-A Blockchain ledger node that supports the Manyverse protocol
+A Blockchain ledger node that supports the TBD-Verse protocol